 Derby College has an excellent track record for high-calibre, inclusive teaching and learning.
 We strive for excellence and deliver superb lessons, support and feedback as well as continuous professional development.

 A course completed with Derby College sets you a cut above the rest.
-Our reputation for developing excellent teaching assistants is very good, and our pass rate is over 90% consistently.
+Our reputation for developing excellent teaching assistants is very good, and our pass rate is 100% consistently.

 What are the benefits?